rwgk/numba/docs/source/user/troubleshoot.rst

    TypeError: unsupported operand type(s) for +: 'int' and 'tuple'

-My code has a type unification problem
+My code has a type unification problem  TODO(rwgk): glossary
 ======================================

 Another common reason for Numba not being able to compile your code is that it